deth-boi/graphics/README.md

 Follow these instructions exactly for pretty much everything:

-<script> The Javascript goes at the bottom of your page.
+The Javascript goes at the bottom of your page.
 Do not make a separate .js file like you would a style.css file.
-Things will get way too fucking confusing. </script>
+Things will get way too fucking confusing.
+These parts should be marked by <script></script> brackets.

 If you are going to put .css on every single page you create, make sure it is at the top.
 You can also create a separate .css file for certain pages or batches of pages if you would like to try and keep things more organized.
 As long as you put <link rel="stylesheet" href="style.css">  in the <head> of your HTML.
 It will look something like this: